kylefantastic/phase-1/week-2/imgs/design-reflection.md

 #### What is your site's primary goal or purpose?
 What kind of content will your site feature?
 **My site primary goad is being my creative coding vitrine.
 Allowing users to interact with various kind of contents such as showing my work and my implication in the community:**

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

-1. Finest web works presented as products:
+1. Finest web works presented as products, maybe:
-⋅⋅* Websites
+-> Websites
-⋅⋅* scripts
+-> scripts
-⋅⋅* Css wizardries
+-> Css wizardries
-⋅⋅* applications
+-> applications
-⋅⋅* Design templates
+-> Design templates

-**2.Blog**
+2. Link to blog article sumarry
-⋅⋅*posts summary -> post contents
+-> posts summary -> post content

-**3.About me (img+text)  and link in order to get in touch with me:
+3.About me (img+text)  and link in order to get in touch with me:
-⋅⋅* Twitter
+-> Twitter
-⋅⋅* Mail
+-> Mail
-⋅⋅* Linkedin
+-> Linkedin
-⋅⋅* Github?
+-> Github?

 #### What is your target audience's interests and how do you see your site addressing them?
 Considering my site as a portfolio I’d say my audience is a mix of front-end designer, developers, business people and IT more largely community.